 Two books on the topic are:

-Water Tossing Boulders: How a Family of Chinese Immigrants Led the First Fight to Desegregate Schools in the Jim Crow South (2016) by Adrienne Berard from Beacon Press.
+Water Tossing Boulders: How a Family of Chinese Immigrants Led the First Fight to Desegregate Schools in the Jim Crow South by Adrienne Berard, Beacon Press (2016)

-The Mississippi Chinese: Between Black and White (1988) by James Loewen from Waveland Press.
+The Mississippi Chinese: Between Black and White by James Loewen, Waveland Press (1988)